 If you deal with back problems, I encourage you to check with your doctor and see if an elliptical trainer is right for you.

-Here are some links to other posts if you find yourself in the market for a machine at home.
+Check out some of my other posts, here and here if you are in the market for a machine at home.

 Thank you for taking some time out of your day to stop by.
 Please let me know if you have any questions or comments.